Mobile-Only Banks vs Traditional Banks: Which is better for you?

 In our day and age, a large number of people do most of their banking online.
 This is definitely a radical change as just 5 years ago we all still had to stand in line to get any banking operation done.
 Now people have banking on their mobile phones, tablets, computers and can get transactions made in a matter of seconds.

 Online banking has always been around however thanks to the boom in the fintech industry the number of online and mobile banking users has doubled since 2012, according to recent data.
-The impact of the industry is so large that many traditional banks also created a mobile and online version for their users.
+The impact of the industry is so large that many traditional banks also created mobile and online versions for their users.

 However, mobile and online banking were the first to provide their consumers with many online features such as same-day transfers, low fees on international transfers and many more!
 Traditional banks were very slow in adopting the online and mobile format of banking that seemed to be taking over the financial system.

 Early fintech companies such as Paypal have established themselves as not only a good way for individual transactions but also a viable way for small, medium, and large businesses to receive payments for their goods and services.